confluentinc/confluent-kafka-go/README.md

 - For Redhat based distros, install `librdkafka-devel` using [Confluent's YUM repository](http://docs.confluent.io/current/installation.html#rpm-packages-via-yum).
 - For Windows, see the `librdkafka.redist` NuGet package.

-- For MacOS X:
+- For MacOS X: The confluent is dependent of last version of librdkafka that haven’t in Homebrew.
- 	* **Older:** Install `librdkafka` from Homebrew.
-You may also need to brew install pkg-config if you don't already have it.

-	* **El Capitan 10.11 or newer:** Apple has created a System Integrity Protection(SIP) that does not even allow a super user to change anything in these folders: /System, /bin, /sbin, or /usr (except /usr /local).
-The confluent is dependent of last version of librdkafka that haven’t in Homebrew.
+	* **El Capitan 10.11 or newer version:** Apple has created a System Integrity Protection(SIP) that does not even allow a super user to change anything in these folders: /System, /bin, /sbin, or /usr (except /usr /local).

 		Pre requiremets form MacOS El Capitan or newer:
 		```